MattOhare1999/dissertation/documentation/notes/dataEvaluationNotes.md

   * User 10621

   * User 1171
   * User 7466
   * User 5379
 These are outliers on t-SNE when the number of apps is increased

 While using spring models, I found some of the best parameters to be:
 * Number of iterations - best seems to be 50 and 400 depending on size of dataset
-* Kmeans clusters - optimal clusters seems to be 2, 4, 5 depending on size of dataset
+* Kmeans clusters - optimal clusters seems to be 2, 3 or 4 depending on size of dataset
 * t-SNE perplexity - optimal seems to be 50 for large datasets and 30 for anything smaller
 * UMAP min_dist - 0.1, combined with spread, this gave the best visual
 * UMAP spread - 0.75, combined with min_dist this gave the best visual